Guiding large-scale management of invasive species using network metrics: Network metrics

 \section{Network metrics}

 Centrality metrics aim to quantify the importance of a given node to the structure and/or dynamics on a network.
 The precise interpretation of ``importance'' varies depending on the metric.
 Although metrics can be computed on any static network, many metrics have a dynamic interpretation (e.g., involving potential paths or random walks).
-As noted in the main text, such metrics are naturally attractive as heuristics for managing spreading phenomena on networks including invasive species \citep{albert2000error}, however the problem of selecting a maximally influential set of nodes is much harder than finding the most single influential node \citep{pei_theories_2018}.
+As noted in the main text, such metrics are naturally attractive as heuristics for managing spreading phenomena on networks including invasive species \cite{albert2000error}, however the problem of selecting a maximally influential set of nodes is much harder than finding the most single influential node \cite{pei_theories_2018}.

-We compute network metrics for each county network, over all four cases with different levels of information (Fig. 1).
-In each case we use \texttt{igraph} to compute the metrics (\citep{igraph2006}).
+We compute network metrics for each county network, for each of four cases that have different levels of information (Fig. 1).
+In each case we use \texttt{igraph} to compute the metrics (\cite{igraph2006}).
 The metrics we use include several well-known centrality metrics that aim to quantify the structural and dynamic importance of nodes.
 The specific metrics are as defined as follows:

 \begin{itemize} \item \emph{Degree}: The node total weighted degree (i.e., total strength), is the sum of the weights of incoming and outgoing links. \item \emph{Betweenness}: The node betweenness which is roughly the number of shortest paths incident on a node.
 Weights, if present, are interpreted as the inverse path length between two nodes (\texttt{igraph}; \cite{freeman1978centrality}) \item \emph{PageRank}: The node's PageRank is its entry in the dominant eigenvector of the normalized adjacency matrix \(A\) (normalized by the node outdegree).
-The actual computation is via an iterative algorithm (\texttt{igraph}; \cite{brin1998anatomy}). \end{itemize}
+The actual computation is via an iterative algorithm (\texttt{igraph}; \cite{brin1998anatomy}).
+This is a spectral metric. \end{itemize}